On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Related Work

+\myparagraph{TEE-based secure inference.} TEE-based secure inference generally falls into two categories.
+The first, TEE-shielding approaches~\cite{Hanzlik0G0A0F21,LeeLPLLLXXZS19}, execute the entire inference process within a secure enclave.
+The second type~\cite{ShenQJWWCZWCLZC22,abs-1912-03485,Zhangteeslice2024} is the partitioning-based method, which executes a portion of model layers within the secure enclave.
+However, these methods can only guarantee the inference integrity but cannot ensure the authenticity of the data and model.

-Chang et al. propose novel and efficient membership inference attacks for auditing privacy risks in HFL~\cite{ChangEPS24}.
-Li et al. introduce a new attack, generative gradient leakage, which can effectively reconstruct private training data from shared gradients in HFL~\cite{Li0L022}.
-Furthermore, they use this attack as a privacy auditing tool in HFL, helping to design future privacy mechanisms by demonstrating the extent of information leakage under different defense settings.
+\myparagraph{FL Auditing.} Chang et al. propose novel and efficient membership inference attacks for auditing privacy risks in HFL~\cite{ChangEPS24}.
 Zhang et al. propose a novel FL framework that incorporates a data integrity auditing function to evaluate the reputation of each participant~\cite{ZhangL24}.
-These FL audit frameworks primarily focus on HFL and aim to protect participant privacy during the training phase~\cite{ChangEPS24,ZhangL24}.
+These FL audit frameworks primarily \textit{focus on HFL} and aim to protect participant privacy during the \textit{training phase}~\cite{ChangEPS24,ZhangL24}.
+In contrast, our work targets the joint inference phase of VFL, ensuring that the inference behavior of \data is executed as expected by \task through inference consistency audit.

-\myparagraph{Our Contribution.} \method introduces a novel auditing paradigm that is distinct from existing work on two key axes: the learning setting (VFL vs. HFL) and the software lifecycle stage (inference vs. training).
-Our work targets the joint inference phase of VFL, and the goal is not to audit for privacy leaks or participant reputation, but to ensure the correct execution of the deployed inference software. \method's inference consistency audit provides a verifiable mechanism to ensure accountability and correctness in the collaborative deployment of VFL software, addressing a critical gap not covered by existing FL auditing frameworks.
+\myparagraph{Zero-Knowledge Proofs for FL.} Zero-knowledge proofs (ZKPs) have been explored in HFL mainly as a training-time verifiability layer~\cite{0001GLLM0Y23,ZhuWLOX24}.
+Systems such as ACORN~\cite{0001GLLM0Y23} and RiseFL~\cite{ZhuWLOX24} integrate ZKPs into secure aggregation, thereby improving practicality.
+Yet, their proving cost still scales with the model dimensionality and is typically non-trivial even for moderate-to-large updates~\cite{0001GLLM0Y23,ZhuWLOX24}.
+These ZKP-based FL mechanisms would introduce prohibitive overhead and violate our zero-latency design goal.
+Therefore, these mechanisms are therefore not suitable as baselines for VFL online inference auditing.